 Please visit www.gsa.gov/perdiem to find the rates.
 Click on the state you need to view that state's rates or enter the location in the search box.
 Even though some cities are listed for your lookup convenience, not all cities can or will be listed, so look for the county where you will be working.
 To look up the county, visit explorer.naco.org.
-If the city or county you are looking for is not listed on the GSA per diem rate page, then the standard FY19 CONUS rate of $94 for lodging and $55 for meals applies.
+If the city or county you are looking for is not listed on the GSA per diem rate page, then the standard CONUS rate applies.

 Non-standard areas (NSAs) are frequently traveled by the federal community and are reviewed on an annual basis.
-Standard CONUS locations are less frequently traveled by the federal community and are not specifically listed on our web site.
-The FY19 standard CONUS per diem rate is $94 for lodging, $55 for meals and incidental expenses.
+Standard CONUS locations are less frequently traveled by the federal community and are not specifically listed on our website.

 Per diem rates are set based upon contractor-provided average daily rate (ADR) data of local lodging properties.
 The properties must be fire-safe and have a FEMA ID number.
 The ADR is a travel industry metric that divides room sales rental revenue by the number of rooms sold.
 All rates are evaluated to ensure that they are fair and equitable in the GSA and Office of Management and Budget approval process.
 For more detailed information, visit the Factors Influencing Lodging Rates page.